gicking/STM8_templates/Projects/STM8_StdPeriphLib/README.md

 STM8 peripherals.
 In addition the [STM homepage](http://www.st.com) contains many software examples, which use SPL function calls.

-For compilation, the SPL libraries are required under STM8_templates_Library.
+For compilation, the SPL libraries are required under STM8_templates/Library.
-Links work (at least under Linux).
+Links work under Linux, but fail under Windows.
 Subfolder are supported.

 SPL libraries with corresponding examples are available for several STM8 (and STM32) families on the [STM homepage](http://www.st.com).
 For a specific